qlik-oss/qlik-cloud-automation-analyzer/README.md

-> **Warning**
+> [!IMPORTANT]
-> This application is _community supported_.
+> This project is _community supported_.
 This means that you should not contact
-> Qlik Support for help with this app.
+> Qlik Support for help with these apps.
 See below for additional information
 > on how to raise issues on this repository to ask for help.

 # Qlik Cloud Automation Analyzer